 Make a test recording.
 Speak in your presentation voice and volume.

 If you are using an external microphone, move away from the computer and speak to ensure you record the external microphone and not a potential built-in microphone on the computer.

-Use the Windows Control Panel to verify desired audio input devices are enabled and working properly.
+Use the Windows Control Panel or Mac System Preferences to verify desired audio input devices are enabled and working properly.

 Use auto adjust or manually adjust the input level.

 If the audio levels are too high and “clip” when recording, the quality of your processed presentation will be poor.
 Presentations recorded with poor audio also have a low level of accuracy in captions and full audio search (when transcription is provided by the profile).

 If you are not using the option to automatically adjust the audio input levels, make sure to adjust the audio level appropriately.
 Speak in your presentation voice and adjust the audio input slider so the indicator peaks near the end of the green bars and is not consistently showing red bars.
 You can adjust the audio input level before and after you start recording.